ivanrs-/jspdf-autotable-playground/README.md

 # jspdf-autotable-playground
-From HTML document generate a PDF usign jsPDF and autotable plugin
+From HTML document generate a PDF usign jsPDF and autotable plugin.

+This is a playground test, using certain business rules for the document generation.

     - Uses semanticui, fakejs, jspdf, jspdfautotable